okankurtuluss/ShadowInjector/README.md

 ![](https://github.com/okankurtuluss/ShadowInjector/blob/okankurtuluss/main/screenshots/Creating%20a%20payload.png)

+Perform the encode process by pasting the created shellcode into the "# shellcode will be written here" section.

-Add the generated code to the "add_shell_code_here" section in the script.
+Add the base64 encoded payload to the "add_shell_code_here" section of the script.

 To run the script, open a PowerShell window and execute the following command: